Packer-Lab/popping-off/very-good-list.md

 # TO DO LISTS

 ### TODO JR
+- [ ] Discard licks 250ms
+- [ ] Churchland 2010 natneuro (Do our results match?)
+- [ ] Log the covariates that are better fit by the logs
-* Viola's PC plot -> trace of the first PC before hit and miss
+- [ ] RERUN WITH NEW PCA Viola's PC plot -> trace of the first PC before hit and miss
+- [ ] Factor analysis
+- [ ] Merge multiple sessions for the logistic classifier
+- [ ] Please plot hit trials traces split by num cells
+- [ ] Fix the model and run on all the data
+- [x] Fix markdown checklist
+- [x] Make the IO plot to Saxey's recommendation
-* Show the distributions of PC loadings before hit and before miss
+- [x] Show the distributions of PC loadings before hit and before miss
-* Cross-correlation: take the absolute value of each element of cov matrix
+- [x] Cross-correlation: take the absolute value of each element of cov matrix
-* Discard licks 250ms
-* Log the covariates that are better fit by the logs
-* Merge multiple sessions
-* Make the IO plot to Saxe's recommendation

 ### TODO ML
-* Email Johannas about the oasis nan
+- [ ] Email Johannas about the oasis nan
-* Do fun stuff with the PCs
+- [ ] Do fun stuff with the PCs
+- [ ] Put the deconvolved spike data through the pipeline
+- [ ] Photostim period length

 # Glossary